Configure Windows diagnostic data in your organization

 However, before more data is gathered, Microsoft’s privacy governance team, including privacy and other subject matter experts, must approve the diagnostics request made by a Microsoft engineer.
 If the request is approved, Microsoft engineers can use the following capabilities to get the information:

 Ability to run a limited, pre-approved list of Microsoft certified diagnostic tools, such as msinfo32.exe, powercfg.exe, and dxdiag.exe.

 All crash dump types, including heap dumps and full dumps.

-Sharing diagnostic data data with Microsoft provides many benefits to enterprises, so we do not recommend turning it off.
+Sharing diagnostic data with Microsoft provides many benefits to enterprises, so we do not recommend turning it off.
 For most enterprise customers, simply adjusting the diagnostic data level and managing specific components is the best option.

 Manage your diagnostic data settings

-These diagnostic data levels only apply to Windows, Windows Server and System Center components and apps that use the Connected User Experiences and Telemetry component.
-Non-Windows components, such as Microsoft Office or other third-party apps, may communicate with their cloud services outside of these diagnostic data levels.
+These diagnostic data levels only apply to Windows, Windows Server, and System Center components and apps that use the Connected User Experiences and Telemetry component.
+Non-Windows components, such as Microsoft Office or other 3rd-party apps, may communicate with their cloud services outside of these diagnostic data levels.
 You should work with your app vendors to understand their diagnostic data policy, and how you can to opt in or opt out.
 For more information on how Microsoft Office uses diagnostic data, see Overview of Office Telemetry.